HL7/davinci-epdx/input/pagecontent/provider-access-api.md

 Health plans:
 - **MAY** use claims data as a source to identify existing treatment relationships.
 - **MAY** utilize their own rules for determining the attribution of members to Providers.
-- **SHOULD** use the Coverage Requirements Discovery IG's AppointmentBook and OrderSelect CDS Hooks as a means to determine impending treatment relationships.
+- **SHOULD** use the Coverage Requirements Discovery IG's AppointmentBook and EncounterStart CDS Hooks as a means to determine impending treatment relationships.

 Attribution lists **SHALL** be searchable via a secure RESTful API.
 Access to the Group resource to READ attribution lists should be scoped to the appropriate Organization, Facility, Provider or their